Squishyguy10/t3r/README.md

 <br><br>

-## Accomplishments We Are Proud Of :trophy:
+## Accomplishments That We're Proud Of :trophy:

 Making this app ourselves while learning throughout the journey, we have many things we are proud of.
 Here is a list of all our achievements we hold dear!
 * Planning and coming up with everything in our program by ourselves